 In August 2019, we released A Blueprint for Grassroots Organizations, produced with the support of Suzanne Lerner, Co-Founder and President of Michael Stars.

-In October 2020, we have released our most recent report, A Blueprint for Faith-Based Organizations in Milwaukee with support from a generous grant from the Siebert Lutheran Foundation of Milwaukee, Wisconsin.
+In October 2020, we have released our report, A Blueprint for Faith-Based Organizations in Milwaukee with support from a generous grant from the Siebert Lutheran Foundation of Milwaukee, Wisconsin.
 You can also download the Executive Summary here.

 Tools for Women’s Funds; Tools for INGOs; Tools for Grassroots Organizations